openaide/awesome/README.md

 # Awesome AI Tools

-This is a collection of open-source AI tools and dependencies that anyone can run and customize on a local machine, aimed at enhancing productivity in your day-to-day workflow as a coder.
+This is a collection of open-source AI tools that anyone can run and customize on a local machine, aimed at enhancing productivity in your day-to-day workflow as a coder.

 All tools are available under permissive licenses, including MIT, BSD, Apache, or MPL.